kolenaIO/kolena/docs/building-a-workflow.md

 Each `locator` is present exactly one time and contains the keypoint ground truth for that image.
 In this tutorial, we're implementing our workflow with support for only a single keypoint instance per image, but we could easily adapt our ground truth, inference, and metrics types to accommodate a variable number of keypoint arrays per image.

-!!! note
-    For brevity, the 300-W dataset has been pared down to only 5 keypoints: outermost corner of each eye, bottom of nose, and corners of the mouth.

 ### Step 1: Defining Data Types